-Today, the grounds of the Istana (palace) is home to the Malay Heritage Centre, where you’ll get many insights into Malay history and culture.
-Many shops are influenced by the Muslim culture and tradition.
-They sell prayer rugs, articles, antiques, Jilbab, Muslim caps and others.
-Arab Street is also popularly known for its textiles material like silk, Indonesian batik and Indian fabric.
+Today, the grounds of the Istana (palace) are home to the Malay Heritage Centre, where you’ll get many insights into Malay history and culture.
+Many shops are influenced by Muslim culture and tradition.
+They sell prayer rugs, antiques, Jilbab and head caps.
+Arab Street is also known as a place to buy textiles like silk, Indonesian batik and Indian fabrics.

-There are great structures including buildings and establishments found in the Street.
-The Sultan Mosque, appearing with its unique architecture and its famous golden dome is popular among tourists and locals alike.
+The nearby Sultan Mosque, appearing with its unique architecture and its famous golden dome is also popular among tourists and locals alike.

-Shopaholics can head to colourful Haji Lane-a row of multi-label stores, quirky boutiques as well as hip bars and cafes.
-Or pick up traditional wares such as Persian carpets, Kebaya (traditional Nonya dress) dresses and handmade perfumes from Arab Street and Bussorah Street.
+Shopaholics can head to colourful Haji Lane, a row of multi-label stores, quirky boutiques as well as hip bars and nightlife.
+You can pick up traditional wares such as Persian carpets, Kebaya (traditional Nonya dress) dresses and handmade perfumes from Arab Street and Bussorah Street.

 This vibrant area has so much to offer, so make time to relax with us and take in the experience with your favourite cup of % Arabica coffee.